maltaweel/eBayScraper/README.md

 6. To merge results with location information into the shapefile, run /src/merger/mergeResults.py.
 Then assess output in the /shp file, which is the same as the shapefile input file (TM_WORLD_BORDERS-0.3.shp).
 The namedEntityMerged.csv is used as the input.

-<i>Conduct Information Retrieval Tests</i>
+<i>Conduct Outputs for Information Retrieval (IR) Tests</i>

 7. To select a random number of NER/dictionary results for further testng the utility of the approach (e.g., using precision-recall tests), run /src/test/randomSelector.py on the namedEntityMerged.csv file.

+<i>Flow Diagram</i>
 The first six steps from above are represented in the RunFlow diagram attached to this project.
+The seventh step is for the IR tests used.